 Let’s take OneDrive as an example to show you how to backup files from Google Drive to OneDrive with CBackup:

-That’s all about how to sync multiple computers with Google Backup and Sync, you can try this method to put files onto the desktop of your computer remotely.
-Meanwhile, don’t forget to backup your files on Google Drive to another cloud storage with CBackup in case of malfunction of Google Drive.
+That’s all about how to set up Google backup and sync multiple computers, you can try this method to put files onto the desktop of your computer remotely.
+Meanwhile, don’t forget to backup your files on Google Drive to another cloud storage with CBackup in case of a malfunction of Google Drive.
 If you have multiple Google Drive accounts, it also can help you merge Google Drive accounts into one for larger storage space and better management.